mabdullah32/2D-Platformer/README.md

 ### Project Description
 Provide a high-level description of your project.
 Include explanatory links if they add value.
 Maximize signal:noise ratio.

+Our project will be a metroidvania, with some roguelike aspects.

 ### Skill Usage
 Explain which skills from this term you will showcase in this project, and ***how*** they will be used.

 ### Libraries (optional)
 Iff you plan to use any auxiliary libraries, for each library...